skippy/docker-repo/README.md

 Lots of experimentation.
 The current focus is on:

 * CoreOS, Fleet, and ETCD compatible
-* compatible with the future of AWS ECS
+* make sure the components can be reused in other scheduling systems, such as AWS ECS, Kubernetes, Docker Storm, etc.